 Regulatory Issues — Domestic and International

 Domestically, Google is facing an antitrust investigation led by Texas Attorney General Ken Paxton.
-The company also under scrutiny in Europe, where it has faced a multitude of fines for various violations.
+The company is also under scrutiny in Europe, where it has faced a multitude of fines for various violations.

 Dissatisfaction With Remote Work Policies